About the Ashford University Catalog

 San Diego, CA 92128

 The Board of Trustees is responsible for the governance of Ashford University.
 The strategic priorities of the Board include mission, organizational structure, academic integrity, operational responsibility, and planning.
 Trustees meet regularly to ensure accountability of the University to its students and constituencies.
-The Board of Trustees appoints a University President to provide overall leadership and to administer the day-to-day operations for Ashford University.
+The Board of Trustees appoints the University President to provide overall leadership and to administer the day-to-day operations of Ashford University.